 Many Biblical references are cited by those advocating free will salvation, but these citations are always taken out of context, misinterpreted and misapplied.
 We could show many examples, but let's examine one of the most common.
 John 3:16 is commonly cited as "proof" of free will salvation and the opportunity for every person to believe if they choose:

 To the ears of a free will advocate, Jesus seems to be saying that salvation is equally possible for every person, but this interpretation does not fit Jesus' words, especially in the context of John 3 overall.
-In 3:16 Jesus declares that the means of salvation is belief in Him, and the outcome of belief is eternal life, so that anyone who takes the step of belief will be saved.
+In 3:16 Jesus declares that the means of salvation is belief in Him, and the outcome of belief is eternal life, so that anyone who takes the step of believing will be saved.
+We couldn't agree more.
+Anyone who believes in Jesus Christ is saved by their faith.

 We could point to numerous other scripture references commonly cited to support free will teaching and uncover in a similar fashion how each is misapplied and misinterpreted out of context to support a free will viewpoint, but time does not permit such an exhaustive examination.
 We trust the Holy Spirit will reveal the truth of these matters to you in the course of your personal studies.